TACC/coe-332-sp25/docs/unit07/intro_to_redis.rst

 * Analytics and Complex Queries
 	SQL is excellent when you need to join tables, filter, aggregate, or run complex queries across datasets.
 * Standardized Reporting
-	If your business relies heavily on structured reporting and analysis, SQL’s mature querying (like GROUP BY, JOIN, etc.) fits well.
+	If your business relies heavily on structured reporting and analysis, SQL's mature querying (like GROUP BY, JOIN, etc.) fits well.

 When to use NoSQL